Dre Campbell Farm

 Spraying in the spring and other suitable times throughout the year can target the eggs and larvae of various pests.

-To wipe down houseplant leaves, mix one teaspoon of neem oil with half a teaspoon of liquid soap in a liter of warm water.
+To wipe down houseplant leaves, mix one teaspoon of neem oil with ½ teaspoon of liquid soap in 1 liter of warm water.
 Use this solution to wipe down the plant leaves to achieve a glossy shine.

 Ingredients

-One popular one is azadirachtin.
+One of the best-known compounds is azadirachtin.
 This component is toxic to some pests, disrupting their molting process.

 Other active ingredients include picrin, nimbin, and sialin [4].